krumeto/article-vectorisation-eda/README.md

 # article-vectorisation-eda
-A repo to explore article vectorisation with a scikit-learn API
+A repo to explore article vectorisation with a scikit-learn API.

+The repo was built for the **Creating and assessing media article embeddings** talk in front of Sofia Data Science Society.

 ## Data